top of page

 by car

 Jazz à la Petite France encourages carpooling: ecological, economical, and great for meeting new people.
 Driving and parking in the city centre is difficult.
-You can park in a parking lot outside the centre and come to the festival by tram.
+Better to park in a parking lot outside the centre and come to the festival by tram or bus.

 Insta_post strip.jpg